dispatch

 > Risk note: the skip is the riskiest D-decision in round 2 — multi-batch cross-interaction bugs could slip.
 The guard conditions are deliberately strict (first-try PASS + no escalations + no security flags) to keep risk low.
 Pass --thorough to disable the skip and always run the integration review.

-> Atomic-exempt per §12.2.8 — this is a single Reviewer dispatch (Opus over the cumulative diff) with no parallel angles.
+> Atomic-exempt per §12.2.8 — this is a single Reviewer dispatch over the cumulative diff with no parallel angles.
 No sub-phase decomposition warranted.

 Failure recovery: DOCTRINE rule 14 — skills/hyperflow/failure-recovery.md.
-If the Opus integration Reviewer errors, retry once with the prior error injected.
-On a second failure, re-dispatch with the prior error in context (no higher tier exists — escalation here means re-dispatching Opus with the error visible).
+If the integration Reviewer errors, retry once with the prior error injected.
+On a second failure, re-dispatch with the prior error in context.
 Third failure → abort the integration review; chain completes with a partial integration verdict surfaced to the user.

-Dispatch a thinking-tier Reviewer (model: " — always Opus, regardless of --thorough) over the full changed-file set across every batch (all sub-task commits from Step 2d).
+Dispatch a Reviewer over the full changed-file set across every batch (all sub-task commits from Step 2d).
+Dispatch it as the broadest matching specialist(s) from the task file's Specialists roster (Brain-decided) — when the diff spans several surfaces, inject the union of their charters so the integration pass carries the right domain lenses.
 Use the same level cap as the batch reviewers (per flow profile).
+On a gated flow the specialist runs web-research-first before the verdict.

-The Opus Reviewer returns a single structured verdict with per-sub-task findings where applicable.
-This is the one pass that catches cross-batch contradictions — Sonnet per-batch reviewers are anchored to one batch's diff and cannot see cross-batch integration issues.
-Opus tier is mandatory here.
+The integration Reviewer returns a single structured verdict with per-sub-task findings where applicable.
+This is the one pass that catches cross-batch contradictions — per-batch reviewers are anchored to one batch's diff and cannot see cross-batch integration issues.

 Parse the verdict: